E11 and the non-linear dual graviton

 Although the gravity-dual gravity relations given in reference [1] did correctly propagate the gravity degrees of freedom this was at the linearised level and this relation was postulated rather than derived from the $E_{11}\otimes_s l_1$ non-linear realisation in that paper.
 Subsequently, a no go theorem was shown in reference [11] in which it was argued that one could not construct a theory that was equivalent to Einstein's theory using the non-linear graviton field.

-In this paper, using the $E_{11}\otimes_s l_1$ non-linear realisation, we will find a fully non-linear, the second order in derivatives, equation of motion satisfied by the dual graviton.
+In this paper, using the $E_{11}\otimes_s l_1$ non-linear realisation, we will find a fully non-linear, the second order in derivatives, equation of motion satisfied by the dual graviton up to a set of very specific terms whose coefficients are not determined.
 We will also find the equation, which is first order in derivatives and that relates the gravity field to the dual gravity field.
-By projecting the later relation we will recover the equation of motion of eleven dimensional supergravity for the gravity field, previously derived from the non-linear realisation, as well as the dual gravity field equation of motion already mentioned.
+By projecting the later relation we will recover the equation of motion of eleven dimensional supergravity for the gravity field, previously derived from the non-linear realisation.
 We will derive these equations by carrying out the $E_{11}$ variations of the previously derived equation, namely the six form equation of motion and the three form and six form duality equation respectively [4,5].
-Thus, together with our previous results we have derived the full non-linear equations of motion from E theory up to and including level three, that is, the level containing the dual gravity field.

 The dual graviton equation of motion that we will find involves both the dual graviton and the usual gravity field although the latter field is not present at the linearised level.
 As such it evades the no-go theorem of reference [11] as this assumes that the equation of motion of the dual gravity field just involves the dual gravity field.
 As such $E_{11}$ has provided a way to evade the no-go theorem.